Young Bess: Plot

-Following the execution of her mother, Anne Boleyn (Elaine Stewart), for infidelity, King Henry VIII (Charles Laughton) exiles the child Elizabeth (Noreen Corcoran) to Hatfield House, after declaring her illegitimate and removing her from eligible succession to the throne.
+Following the execution of Princess Elizabeth's mother, Queen Anne Boleyn, for infidelity, King Henry VIII declares his daughter illegitimate, removes her from the line of succession to the throne, and exiles her to Hatfield House.
+Joining her in Hatfield are her loyal servants, governess Mistress Ashley and Mr. Parry.
 Over the years, her position rises and falls according to the whims of her father.
-The child is periodically summoned to return to London to become acquainted with each of Henry's latest spouses.
-When Henry marries his last wife, Catherine Parr (Deborah Kerr), the now-teenage Elizabeth (Jean Simmons) rebels against her latest summons but is persuaded by the handsome, tactful Lord Admiral Thomas Seymour (Stewart Granger) to change her mind.
-She meets Catherine, and the two become good friends.
-Meanwhile, Henry is impressed and amused by the resolute defiance of his daughter, and he declares her once again a legitimate heiress to the crown.
+The child is periodically summoned to return to London to become acquainted with Henry's latest spouse.

+When Henry marries his last wife, Katherine Parr, the now-teenage Elizabeth rebels against her latest summons but is persuaded by the handsome, tactful Lord Admiral Thomas Seymour to change her mind.
+She and Katherine become good friends.
+Henry is impressed and amused by the resolute defiance of his daughter, and he declares her once again a legitimate heiress to the crown.

-When Henry dies, Thomas's scheming brother Ned (Guy Rolfe) takes over as Lord Protector and guardian of King Edward VI (Rex Thompson), overriding Henry's dying wish that Thomas raise the boy.
+When Henry dies, Thomas's scheming brother Ned takes over as Lord Protector and guardian of the child king Edward VI, Elizabeth's half-brother, overriding Henry's dying wish that Thomas raise the boy.
 Ned's fear of his brother's ambition grows with each of Thomas's naval triumphs.
-In the meantime, Elizabeth realizes she is in love with Thomas, but graciously persuades her brother, King Edward, to issue a royal decree sanctioning the marriage of Thomas and Catherine.
+In the meantime, Elizabeth realizes she is in love with Thomas, but graciously persuades Edward to issue a royal decree sanctioning the marriage of Thomas and Katherine.
 Despite the union, Thomas grows close to Elizabeth without realizing it until he witnesses Elizabeth being kissed by Barnaby, a courtier.
 Prompted by jealousy, Thomas kisses Elizabeth, who declares her love for him.
-Catherine, who has noticed the closeness between her husband and Elizabeth, asks Elizabeth to make a choice, and the princess moves back to Hatfield.
+Katherine, who has noticed the closeness between her husband and Elizabeth, asks Elizabeth to make a choice, and the princess moves back to Hatfield.
+Soon after, Katherine sickens and dies.

-Soon after, Catherine sickens and dies.
-After months of Thomas being away at sea, he returns and finally sees Elizabeth.
+After months away at sea, Thomas returns and finally sees Elizabeth.
 Ned has him arrested and charged with treason.
-He also accuses Elizabeth of plotting with Thomas to overthrow her brother, the king.
+He also accuses Elizabeth of plotting with Thomas to overthrow her brother.
 She goes to see Edward, but is too late to save Thomas from execution.
 The film then shifts forward to 1558.
 Having survived the perils of her early life, and with Edward deceased and her elder sister Mary dying, Elizabeth is about to become Queen of England.